The SOFIA Massive (SOMA) Star Formation Q-band Follow-up. II. Hydrogen Recombination Lines Toward High-Mass Protostars: Introduction

 \section{Introduction}

-High-mass protostars and recently formed massive stars may be identified by the presence of small HII regions, known as hyper-compact (HC) or ultra-compact (UC) HII regions if their radii are less than 0.01 and 0.1 parsecs, respectively \citep[e.g.,][]{wood1989,kurtz1994,gaume95,depree2004,giveon2005,keto08,churchell2010}.
+High-mass protostars and recently formed massive stars may be identified by the presence of small HII regions, known as hyper-compact (HC) or ultra-compact (UC) HII regions if their radii are less than 0.01 and 0.1 parsecs, respectively \citep[e.g.,][]{wood1989,kurtz1994,gaume95,depree2004,giveon2005,keto08a,churchell2010}.
 These HII regions are expected to be created either by protostellar outflow shock ionization, especially in the earliest protostellar phases \citep[e.g.,][]{2024ApJ...967..145G}, or by photo-ionization by Extreme ultraviolet (EUV) radiation emitted from massive stars, including during the later stages of the main protostellar accretion phase \citep[e.g.,][]{2016ApJ...818...52T,2017ApJ...849..133T} \citep[see, e.g.,][for a review]{2014prpl.conf..149T}.
 A general evolutionary sequence of HII region expansion is expected as gas density in the vicinity of protostars decreases.

 For example, electron densities of a sample of HC HII regions have been found to be $\gtrsim 10^5$ cm$^{-3}$, at least an order of magnitude greater than those of UC HII regions with $\gtrsim 10^4$ cm$^{-3}$ \citep[][]{kurtz2005}.
 Radio recombination lines (RRLs) are high principal quantum $n$ spectral lines emitted by electrons recombining with a positive ion.
 These lines, occurring in the radio frequency portion of the electromagnetic spectrum, are commonly observed in astrophysical environments, including HC and UC HII regions \citep{churchwell1990}.
-RRLs have been widely used in astrophysics, especially as probes of the physical conditions of the plasma \citep[e.g.,][]{alves2015}.
+Radio recombination lines have been widely used in astrophysics, especially as probes of the physical conditions of the plasma \citep[e.g.,][]{alves2015}.